 Wicked Twister opened in 2002 as the world's first double twisted Impulse Roller Coaster.
-Wicked Twister is the world's tallest Inverted Roller Coaster.
+Wicked Twister held its records for 18 years.

 The 1990's was a huge expansion ERA for Cedar Point.
 In 1990 Avalanche Run was converted into Disaster Transport.
 Mean Streak became the tallest and fastest wooden coaster in 1991.
 In 1993 saw the addition of Snake River Falls.
 In 1994 Raptor was the first major project to transform the Main Midway in 30 years.
 In 1996 riders would stand up to their fear on Mantis.
 Soak City was expanded in 1997.
 Riders would be blasted on the world's tallest drop tower in 1998 on Power Tower.
 In 1999 Camp Snoopy became the park's family-friendly area.
 Millennium Force opened in 2000 as the world's tallest roller coaster.
 With the success of all these attractions, Cedar Point would add something unique in 2002!

 Type: Impulse roller coaster

 Designer: Werner Stengel

 Opened: May 5, 2002